BOOK NOW

 Day 8: Fatima

-Today will surely be a memorable experience, as you pray and meditate upon one of Our Blessed Mother’s apparition sites.
-Our Lady appeared to three shepherd children; Lucia (age 10), Jacinta (age 7), and Francisco (age 9).
+Today will surely be a memorable experience as you pray and meditate at one of Our Blessed Mother’s apparition sites.
+Our Lady appeared to three shepherd children: Lucia (age 10), Jacinta (age 7), and Francisco (age 9).
 These apparitions occurred monthly from May until October of 1917.
-Historically, as the entire world was in true turmoil, Our Lady’s most prominent message during this time was to pray for world peace.
-The destruction of the world at that point in history was also mentioned by Our Lady in her messages of Fatima, and more specifically, in her second secret to the children.
-Our profoundly reflective day begins with a visit to the Little Chapel of the Apparitions.
-This simple, yet modern, chapel is the site where the Virgin Mary first appeared on May 13, 1917.
-Continue with a visit to the stunning neoclassical church, the Basilica of Our Lady of the Rosary.
-This Sacred space contains the tombs of St. Francisco, St. Jacinta, and Sister Lucia.
-View the monument that commemorates the Sacred Heart of Jesus, in the square.
-Due to Our Lady’s consistency in Her messages to pray the Rosary, this Basilica also features fifteen altars, dedicated to the fifteen mysteries of the Rosary.
-While in the Basilica, you will be able to feel, through the Love of Our Lord and Lady, the many graces that were received here.
-Visit the Museum with the exhibition: Fatima: Light and Peace.
-Continue with a visit to the Holy Trinity Basilica.
-After free time for lunch, we will experience Christ’s unconditional love by participating in the Stations of the Cross along the Via Sacra.
-The “Sacred Way” marks the path taken by the shepherd children of Fatima to their first apparition with Our Lady.
-It is composed of fifteen small chapels in commemoration of the Passion of Our Lord.
-The fifteenth station, the Resurrection, can be found close to the Chapel of Calvary, dedicated to St. Stephen, King of Hungary.
-The day ends with a visit to Valinhos, the site of Our Lady’s August 1917 apparition and the first and third apparition of the Angel.
-Your night will conclude with private devotions, and a candlelight procession, requested by Our Lady (1917).
+Our Lady’s most prominent message during this time was to pray for world peace.
+Our profoundly reflective day begins with Mass at the Little Chapel of the Apparitions.
+This simple yet modern chapel is the site where the Virgin Mary first appeared on May 13, 1917.
+Following Mass, your tour of Fatima begins at the stunning neoclassical church: the Basilica of Our Lady of Fatima.
+This Sacred space contains the tombs of Francisco and Jacinta, as well as a Monument that commemorates the Sacred Heart of Jesus.
+This Basilica also features fifteen altars that are dedicated to the fifteen mysteries of the Rosary.
+Following this visit, your tour will continue to the Hamlet of Aljustrel, which was the home of the three shepherd children.
+You will also visit Valinhos, which was the site of Our Lady’s August 1917 apparition.
+Experience Christ’s unconditional love by participating in the Stations of the Cross along the Via Sacra.
+This “Sacred Way” marks the path taken by the shepherd children of Fatima to their first apparition of the Virgin Mary.
+It is composed of fourteen small chapels in commemoration of the Passion of Our Lord.
+The fifteenth station, the Resurrection, is dedicated to St. Stephen of Hungary.
+Your night will conclude with private devotions and a candlelight procession as requested by Our Lady.
 Enjoy dinner and a comfortable night’s rest in Fatima.

 Day 9: Fatima - Lisbon - USA